simpla-fusion/SimPla/src/simpla/mesh/Mesh.md

  ## Calculus  policy
-  Define calculus operation of  fields on the geometry, such  as algebra or differential calculus.
+  Define calculus operation of  fields on the model, such  as algebra or differential calculus.
   Differential calculus scheme , i.e. FDM,FVM,FEM,DG ....